liaoinstan/SpringView/README.md

 ### **v1.6.0**
 - Add a new header (WeixinHeaderV2) for new version of WeChat (WeChat 7).
-- The mvement parameter of SpringView (MovePara) no longer affects both Header and Footer.
+- The movement parameter of SpringView (MovePara) no longer affects both Header and Footer.
 BaseHeader/Footer now has a new getMovePara() interface that allows you to set different movement parameters for Header and Footer to match different drag-and-drop feel.(if you don't implement the interface, SpringView is still compatible with the previous rules).
 - Update to Android X.
 - Fixed several drag and drop stickiness issues, and callFresh method callback issues.